 The success of these initiatives takes dedication not just from volunteers, but from organizers, educators, scientists, data managers, technology specialists, evaluators, and others.
 Practitioners (paid or unpaid) work to design, support, and implement projects, manage and use data, and evaluate and research individual initiatives or the practice itself.

-Although still at an early state of development, the Association already has forward-thinking goals.
-An interim Steering Committee has also drafted vision and mission statements for the Association, to be voted upon by Association members.
+Although still at an early state of development, the Association already has forward-thinking goals, drafted by an interim Steering Committee.
+Vision and mission statements for the Association have also been chosen by members.